Pietrasy/FluidGuns/README.md

 - **1** - Change to a pistol<br />
 - **2** - Change to a rifle<br />

-## Creating a Fluid Gun Data Asset.
+## Creating a Fluid Gun Data Asset
 Create a data asset that inherits from **FG_PDA_FluidGun**, and set the parameters and properties of the gun.<br />
 ![Creating Fluid Gun DA](https://github.com/user-attachments/assets/5e0ef761-0efa-46d8-bce2-4aa3daf65730)
 ![2  Setup Fluid Gun DA 2](https://github.com/user-attachments/assets/a2d98cfb-e4cb-4703-86a3-cc33693c40ad)